MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account.md

 ## Use the Data Explorer to create a new database and container

-The Data Explorer will be your primary tool to manage the Azure Cosmos DB SQL API database and containers in the Azure portal.
+The Data Explorer will be your primary tool to manage the Azure Cosmos DB for NoSQL database and containers in the Azure portal.
 You will create a basic database and container to use in this lab.

 1. From within the **Azure Cosmos DB account** pane, select **Data Explorer** from the resource menu.